dr-xenia/computationalneurology/pages/join-our-team.md

 ---
 layout              : page-fullwidth
 show_meta           : false
-title               : "🚀 Join our Team! 🚀"
+title               : "Join our Team! 🚀"
 subheadline         : ""
 teaser              : "If you are interested in our work, we encourage you to apply to join the Computational Neurology Research Group." permalink           : "/join-our-team/"